 Wright’s death came after several other celebrated members of the Black music community also recently died.
 Legendary rock n’ roll pioneer Little Richard died May 9 at the age of 87.
 The reports of his death followed that of iconic hip-hop executive Andre Harrell, who discovered Sean “Diddy” Combs.
 Harrell was 59 and died May 8.

-But there are others who died after living a full life of notable contributions to society, such as Katherine Johnson, the pioneering “Hidden Figures” NASA mathematician who died Feb.
+Katherine Johnson, the pioneering “Hidden Figures” NASA mathematician, died Feb.
 24 at 101 years old.
 “She was an American hero and her pioneering legacy will never be forgotten,” NASA administrator Jim Bridenstine wrote in a tweet when announcing her death.

 Our @NASA family is sad to learn the news that Katherine Johnson passed away this morning at 101 years old.
 She was an American hero and her pioneering legacy will never be forgotten. https://t.co/UPOqo0sLfb pic.twitter.com/AgtxRnA89h

 — Jim Bridenstine (@JimBridenstine) February 24, 2020